Creating Your Google Analytics Account

 Choose between access levels based on what the person needs to be able to do in the account.
 If you’re sharing access with an intern, they likely just need to look at data and shouldn’t need access to edit, so “Read & Analyze” access will suffice.
-“Edit” level access will allow a PPC manager to set up goal tracking and link an account with AdWords.
+“Edit” level access will allow a PPC manager to set up goal tracking and link an account with Google Ads.
 “Manage Users” access should only be given to people you can trust with the power to share or take away access.

 Set Up Conversion Tracking

 By default, Google Analytics will track how many people are visiting your site, how long they’re spending there, and what pages they’re viewing.
 However, you won’t see actions directly related to business performance, by default.
 Conversion tracking needs to be set up in order to track product sales or lead form submissions.
 Google Analytics Goals will allow you to track the actions that correlate with the business and help gauge return on investment for various campaigns.